-It may also be difficult for people to navigate through lines of statistics, and this is where infographics come as an excellent solution to the problem.
+It may also be difficult for people to navigate through statistics lines; this is where infographics come as an excellent solution to the problem.

 Infographics have gained popularity amongst many businesses and organisations in both print and digital forms.
 They are an artistic and effective way of presenting information that keeps the viewer’s attention.

 They also allow people to digest information easily using visual data.
-With the proper use of information, colour and proportion, they can be transformed into attention-grabbing, persuasive, and memorable graphics.
+With the proper use of information, colour and proportion, they can be transformed into attention-grabbing, persuasive, and memorable data visualisations.

-In this article, we will explain five steps for creating stunning infographics.
+In this article, we will explain five steps to make an infographic that stands out.

-An infographic is a visual representation of data and information.
-Infographics include and combine elements such as text, images, charts, and diagrams.
+An infographic is a tool to create a beautiful visual representation of data and information.
+Infographics seamlessly blend different graphic elements, such as text, images, charts, including pie charts, and diagrams to create a visual representation.

-It presents data and explains complex issues in a way that can easily lead to better understanding.
+It presents data such as survey results and explains complex issues in a way that can easily lead to better understanding.

 Set A Plan

-The first challenge you may encounter when you are new to infographic design is that it takes time to create one.
-Although it is easier to do a Google search and share graphics created by others, the importance of making your images can’t be overstated in today’s “visual internet.”
+The first challenge you may encounter when you are new to infographic design is that creating one may take around 30 minutes or more.
+Although it is easier to do a Google Search and share it online after creation instead of using others’ graphics, the importance of creating your own infographic can’t be overstated in today’s visual internet.

-Infographics are a fantastic way to boost the online visibility of your brand’s identity and vision.
+Infographics are a fantastic way to boost the online visibility of your brand’s identity and make infographics that stand out and vision.

 The question is: How can I spend the least amount of time designing an infographic and still have excellent results?
 The key to success is to plan each step carefully.